EUR-pallet: History

 The Euro-pallet dates back to the wooden pallets used in railway transport.
 In 1961 the European railways commissioned the standardization of a common pallet type under the auspices of the UIC.
-The inventors were the Svensson brothers of Gyllsjö, Skåne, Sweden.
-Using the Euro-pallet, it was possible to load railroad cars in just 10% of the time of earlier loading processes.
-In 1968 the association also specified a standard lattice box along with a standard lattice box pallet.
+The inventors were the brothers Ivar and Tore Svensson of Gyllsjö, Skåne, Sweden.
+Using the Euro-pallet, it was possible to load railway carriages in just 10% of the time of earlier loading processes.
+In 1968, the association also specified a standard lattice box along with a standard lattice box pallet.

-Following the standardization most of the European industry switched over to use Euro-pallets with trucks, forklifts and high-rack warehouses optimized for their size.
-National associations developed framework agreements for pallet exchange in that freight would be delivered on Euro-pallets and be given the same number of Euro-pallets in return ("pallet for pallet").
-The Euro-pallets are controlled by the association and the association takes care of repairing or removing old pallets from the pool.
+Following the standardization, most of the European industry switched over to using Euro-pallets with trucks, forklifts, and high-rack warehouses optimized for their size.
+National associations developed framework agreements for pallet exchange in that freight would be delivered on Euro-pallets and the same number of Euro-pallets would be given in return ("pallet for pallet").
+The Euro-pallets are controlled by the association, and the association takes care of repairing or removing old pallets from the pool.
 With the ongoing European integration, the European Pallet Pool allowed for pallet exchange even in cross-border dealings.

-With the success of the Euro-pallets, a number of replicas entered the market that used low-quality wood which splintered easily and were prone to mold.
-So the European railways, which own the trademarks for EUR/EPAL, created a separate standardization body.
+With the success of the Euro-pallets, a number of replicas entered the market that used low-quality wood which splintered easily and were prone to mold, so the European railways, which own the trademarks for EUR/EPAL, created a separate standardization body.
 EPAL, the European Pallet Association e.V., was founded in 1991, and the EUR and EPAL logo may only be used by licensees of that organization.
 EPAL assumed responsibility for the safety and quality of all pooled pallets in 2016.

 Globalization has made for a decline of the EUR/EPAL system since the EUR-pallets do not fit well into ISO containers.
 It is still the most widespread pallet type in the world, with an estimate of 350 to 500 million EUR-pallets being in circulation.
 One of the advantages is that the 800 mm width fits through normal doors (the most common DIN door type is 850 by 2000 mm).

 Derivatives of the EUR-pallet have been developed for specific uses.
-The EUR-pallet - also EUR-1-pallet - was followed by the EUR-2-pallet and EUR-3-pallet, which are both 1200 × 1000 mm, which is close to the standard American pallet type of 40 × 48 in.
+The EUR-pallet—also EUR-1-pallet—was followed by the EUR-2-pallet and EUR-3-pallet, which are both 1200 × 1000 mm, which is close to the standard American pallet type of 40 × 48 in.
 For use in retail stores, the EUR-6-pallet is half the size of the EUR-pallet, 600 × 800 mm.
 ISO standards have also been published for these Euro-pallet types.